About Your Credit Score

-Before deciding on what terms they will offer you a mortgage loan (which they base on their risk), lenders must know two things about you: whether you can pay back the loan, and if you are willing to pay it back.
-To figure out your ability to pay back the loan, lenders assess your debt-to-income ratio.
-To assess how willing you are to repay, they use your credit score.
+Before deciding on what terms they will offer you a mortgage loan (which they base on their risk), lenders must find out two things about you: your ability to pay back the loan, and how committed you are to repay the loan.
+To assess your ability to repay, they assess your debt-to-income ratio.
+To assess your willingness to repay, they use your credit score.

-The most commonly used credit scores are FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
-Your FICO score ranges from 350 (high risk) to 850 (low risk).
-We've written more about FICO here.
+The most widely used credit scores are FICO scores, which were developed by Fair Isaac & Company, Inc. The FICO score ranges from 350 (high risk) to 850 (low risk).
+You can learn more about FICO here.

-Your current debt load, past late payments, length of your credit history, and a few other factors are considered.
-Your score is based on the good and the bad of your credit history.
-Late payments count against you, but a consistent record of paying on time will raise it.
+Your current debt level, past late payments, length of your credit history, and a few other factors are considered.
+Your score considers both positive and negative information in your credit report.
+Late payments lower your score, but establishing or reestablishing a good track record of making payments on time will raise your score.

 To get a credit score, you must have an active credit account with six months of payment history.
 This payment history ensures that there is enough information in your report to build a score.
 Some people don't have a long enough credit history to get a credit score.
 They may need to build up a credit history before they apply for a loan.